puritys/collie/README.md

 # Overview
-Collie is test framework designed to improve a project development, my purpose is not just to test your project but also to manage your requirement and story of project.
+Collie is automated test framework, it is  designed to improve a project to be more stable.

-Collie use PHP and selenium to implement E2E test and support a easy UI to controller your tests.
+Collie use PHP and selenium to implement End-to-End test and support a easy UI to controller your tests.

-# Dependencies
+## What is the special of Collie.
+Collie develop many controller for you to use, you can arrange the sequence of controllers, and create your test procedure.
+No matter to be afraid of program, Collie give you a nice UI to edit your tests.

+### Switch Environment
+Do you have the problem to test alpha,beta,production environments.
+Collie is a good solution for you.
+Collie support switching system setting to test different environment.

+### Test Reports and Logs

+### Auto Run Tests.

+## The following Library and tool are required.
 * Selenium
 * PHP
 * Apache